Oxford Downtown Historic District: History

-The first post office was located at the corner of Washington and Burdick Streets in what is now Oxford in 1839.
+The first post office was located at the corner of Washington and Burdick Streets, in what is now Oxford, in 1839.
 The first store in the village opened in 1842; this was quickly followed by other wooden structures in the downtown area.
-The village was platted three years later in 1845, and by the middle of the 19th century had a thriving population, with 26 businesses in the downtown by 1856.
+The village was platted three years later in 1845.
+By the middle of the 19th century, it had a thriving population, with 26 businesses in the downtown.
 Development accelerated after the Civil War, and in 1872 a railroad line was run through the village.
 The village continued to grow through the rest of the century, with the occasional fires in the business district destroying earlier wooden buildings.
-The earlier building were replaced with brick structures; twenty-three of the buildings now in the district date from the last quarter of the 19th century.
+The earlier buildings were replaced with brick structures; twenty-three of the buildings now in the district date from the last quarter of the 19th century.
 By 1897 the population had grown to 1,200 people, with the main economic driver being the surrounding agricultural lands.
 Some small industries, including gravel mining, kept the economy diverse.

 In the 1900s, the village continued slowly developing.
 In 1915, the Michigan Department of Transportation designated Washington Street as a major state road, leading to the rise of automobile traffic through Oxford.
 This affected the businesses and buildings in the downtown area, as automobile sales and service became more prominent.
 The Great Depression and the population shift following World War II also changed the village, as chain stores moved into the area and the increased suburbification of the surrounding area changed the demands on downtown Oxford.
 In the 1960s and 1960s, surrounding buildings were demolished to make room for parking lots and infill buildings.
 However, even into the 21st century, the village remains a traditional commercial center within Oakland County.